 For details of the operating system update procedure, please refer to the HydroSense II Support Software user guide.
-Updating the operating system erases data, zones, and configuration settings.
-Therefore, collect and back up data on the computer before performing an update.
+Updating the operating system will erase all data, zones, and configuration settings.
+Be sure data are collected and backed up on the computer before performing an update.
 Begin an operating system upgrade with a fresh set of batteries.
 If the batteries in the HydroSense II fail during the update process, corruption of the operating system can result.
 Normally, the batteries can be replaced and the update restarted.
 In rare cases, however, this corruption will require factory repair.